No pharmaceutical opinion available for this interaction.

 Adverse effects associated with CCB : headache, peripheral edema, flushing, dyspnea, chest pain/oppression, gastrointestinal effects, fatigue, hypotension, palpitations, tachycardia or bradycardia (diltiazem and verapamil), dizziness, nervousness, vertigo and drowsiness.

 Increased risk of arythmia (particularly diltiazem and verapamil).
-EKG is recommended.
+ECG is recommended.

 Advise patient to consult quickly if lower limb edema, sudden weight gain, difficulty breathing, chest pain or tightness, or hypotension (dizziness, orthostatic effects).